 View and manage trusted applicationsedit

-The Trusted applications list displays all the trusted applications that have been added to the Elastic Security app.
-To refine the Trusted applications list, enter a query in the search bar.
-You can search by name, description, or a field value.
+The Trusted applications page displays all the trusted applications that have been added to the Elastic Security app.
+To refine the list, use the search bar to search by name, description, or field value.

 Edit a trusted applicationedit

-You can change the configuration of each trusted application.
-If you have a Platinum or Enterprise subscription, you can also change the policy assigned to a trusted application.
+You can individually modify each trusted application.
+With a Platinum or Enterprise subscription, you can also change the policies that a trusted application is assigned to.

 To edit a trusted application:

-- Click the actions button (…) for the trusted application you want to edit, then select Edit trusted application.
+- Click the actions menu (…) on the trusted application you want to edit, then select Edit trusted application.